Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Introduction

-Further, demographic information is instrumental for optimizing the use of crowd platforms as recruiting instruments to infer knowledge about a broader ground population, or at least control for sampling biases -- e.g., for using crowdworkers as an affordable and expeditious alternative in psychological testing \cite{paolacci2014inside}.
-Lastly, it is valuable for understanding task performance linked to demographic features, e.g., for labeling, translation, or speech recognition tasks (e.g. \citet{kazai2012face, pavlick2014language}).
+Demographic information is also instrumental for optimizing the use of crowd platforms as recruiting instruments to infer knowledge about a broader ground population or at least control for sampling biases -- e.g., for using crowdworkers as an affordable and expeditious alternative for sampling participants in social and behavioral science research \cite{paolacci2014inside}.
+Lastly, it is valuable for understanding task performance linked to demographic features, e.g., for labeling, translation, or speech recognition tasks (e.g., \citealp{kazai2012face, pavlick2014language}).

 While its useful applications seem apparent, knowledge about the demographic composition of the crowd workforce remains spotty.
-Out of the two mayor micro-task platforms dominating the market,\footnote{\amt and Figure Eight (CrowdFlower) are estimated to share 80\% of all revenue generated in the microtask market, with revenues approximately equal \cite{kuek2015global}.} only the demographic composition of the predominantly American and Indian crowdworkers on Amazon Mechanical Turk (\amt) is sufficiently well-known (e.g. \citet{ipeirotis2010demographics, ross2010crowdworkers, berg2016income}), but insights about other platforms -- and particularly workers in countries outside the \amt target audiences -- are few and far between.
+Out of the two major microtask platforms dominating the market,\footnote{\amt and CrowdFlower have been estimated to share 80\% of all revenue generated in the microtask market, with revenues approximately equal \cite{kuek2015global}.} only the demographic composition of the predominantly American and Indian crowdworkers on Amazon Mechanical Turk (\amt) is sufficiently well-known (e.g., \citealp{ipeirotis2010demographics, ross2010crowdworkers, berg2016income, difallah2018demographics}), but insights about other platforms -- and particularly workers in countries outside the \amt target audiences -- are few and far between.